 - Outsourcing roles and jobs

-- Negotiating with vendors and haggling for better prices
+- Negotiating with vendors and haggling for better prices or finding products you can buy in bulk

 - Reducing expenses e.g. business lunches/staff nights out